Choose your settings

 • Tax payable at the highest rate: $969,130

-Prior to June 29, 2021, Robert would not have been able to take advantage of capital gains (at least not for his federal taxes).
+Prior to 2024, it would have been difficult for Robert to take advantage of capital gains.
 The reason?
 Because the buyer was a family member, the tax authorities would have treated his income as a dividend.
 In other words, to benefit from the capital gains deduction (and as a result, pay much less tax) Robert would have had to sell his shares to an external buyer!

 The new Bill C-208 corrects this inconsistency.
 It allows the family to structure the transaction according to their needs.